artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 </p>

-## Exercise 4.b
+## Exercise 3
 Write a C program that shows the string “0-1-2-3-4-5-6-7-8” moving from the right to the left of the 8-digit 7-segment displays.
 That is, 0 should show up on the right-most digit first.
 Then it should move to the left and 1 should show up on the right-most digit, and so on.

-## Exercise 5
+## Interrupts - Guided test
-In this exercise, we will work with interrupts.
+In this test, we will work with interrupts.
 Two codes are provided with the same functionality, but the first uses polling while the second uses interrupts.

 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_C-Lang```
 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang```

-View the above video at time 33:32 for a description of the RVfpga Interrupt-driven IO and at time 35:05 for a description of the implementation of the LED-Switch_7SegDispl_Interrupts_C-Lang program and its execution.

-Then, analyze both provided codes and simulate them.
+Analyze both provided codes and simulate them.
 In the interrupt-based code, you must focus on the ```main```, ```GPIO_Initialization```, and ```GPIO_ISR``` functions.
 We next provide some guidance about these two examples:

 In the first example (LED-Switch_7SegDispl_C-Lang), we show how to use Programmed I/O to perform the following two tasks:
 Invert the rightmost LED every time a 0 to 1 transition on the rightmost switch occurs.